Netherlands in World War II: Major attacks

+On 23 October 1944, SD officer :nl:Herbert Oelschlägel was assassinated on Apollolaan in Amsterdam.
+The Germans burned two adjacent homes and shot 29 randomly-chosen prisoners at the same location.
+30 prisoners were shot in the same way on the Weteringsplantsoen on 12 March 1945 after the killing of another SD agent.
+In both cases, passers-by were forced to witness the executions, and the bodies were left in place on the public square.

+On the night of 6–7 March 1945, the Dutch resistance attacked SS and Police Leader Hanns Albin Rauter's car at Woeste Hoeve.
+Though Rauter was not specifically targeted in the attack, he was injured and hospitalized for the remainder of the war.
+In reprisal, the Germans rounded up and executed 116 men at Woeste Hoeve and executed another 147 Gestapo prisoners elsewhere.

 Dutch government and army in exile

 The Dutch army's successful resistance in the Battle for The Hague gave the royal family an opportunity to escape.
 Several days before the surrender, Princess Juliana, Prince Bernhard and their daughters (Princess Beatrix and Princess Irene) travelled from The Hague to London.
 On 13 May, Queen Wilhelmina and key members of the Dutch government followed.
 The royal family were guests at Buckingham Palace, where Irene was christened on 31 May.
 Juliana later took Beatrix and Irene to Canada, where they remained for the duration of the war.

-Shortly after the German victory, the Dutch government, led by Prime Minister Dirk Jan de Geer, was invited by the Germans to return to the country and to.form a pro-German puppet government, as the Vichy government had agreed to do in France.
+Shortly after the German victory, the Dutch government, led by Prime Minister Dirk Jan de Geer, was invited by the Germans to return to the country and to form a pro-German puppet government, as the Vichy government had agreed to do in France.
 De Geer wanted to accept that invitation, but the Queen refused it and dismissed him in favour of Pieter Gerbrandy.

 Dutch East Indies and war in the Far East

-On 8 December 1941, the Netherlands declared war on the Japanese Empire.
+On 8 December 1941, the Netherlands government-in-exile declared war on the Empire of Japan.
 On 10 January 1942, the Japanese invaded the Dutch East Indies (now Indonesia).

 Dutch naval ships joined forces with the Allies to form the American-British-Dutch-Australian (ABDA) Fleet, commanded by Dutch Rear Admiral Karel Doorman.
 On February 27–28, 1942, Doorman was ordered to take the offensive against the Imperial Japanese Navy.
 His objections on the matter were overruled.
 The ABDA fleet finally encountered the Japanese surface fleet at the Battle of the Java Sea at which Doorman gave the order to engage.
 During the ensuing battle, the Allied fleet suffered heavy losses.
 The Dutch cruisers Java and De Ruyter were lost, together with the destroyer Kortenaer.
 The other Allied cruisers, the Australian Perth, the British Exeter, and the American Houston, tried to disengage but were spotted by the Japanese in the following days and were eventually all destroyed.
 Many ABDA destroyers were also lost.
-According to legend, Doorman's attack order was Ik val aan, volg mij! ("I am attacking, follow me!").
-In reality, the order was "All ships follow me".